 Running can be a real party pooper some days, am I right?

 When you’ve selected running as your go-to workout, there will inevitably be days when it sounds like zero fun.
-The monotony of pavement pounding and unrelenting boredom…mix that with labored breathing and pain and I can’t fault you for not enjoying it.
-The thought of a run is enough to make most people crawl further under their bed covers.
+The monotony of pavement pounding and unrelenting boredom…mixed with labored breathing and pain, and I can’t fault you for not enjoying it.
+The thought of a run is usually enough to make most people visually grimace.